jdroppa/hello-world/README.md

 # hello-world
-Start down the GitHub path
+Starting down the GitHub path as the seven drawfs leave the mine of red